 - Students search the Internet to find references and help sites that will support their learning with the ICT tool for which they are responsible (see ICT.1: Toolbox Binder).
-They place a Bookmark or Favourite of the best website they find on the class computers and share it with the class at Share the Learning times (see OLE.5: Share the Learning). - Students create journal entries using BLM OLE.5#2: Share the Learning Journal as they make learning discoveries.
+They place a Bookmark or Favourite of the best website they find on the class computers and share it with their counterparts in the other collaborative groups at Share the Learning times (see OLE.5: Share the Learning). - Students create journal entries using BLM OLE.5#2: Share the Learning Journal as they make learning discoveries.
 They use their journals to prepare for sharing sessions and bring home their journals each week.